Nuclear dimension of graph C$^*$-algebras with Condition~(K)

-\begin{proof} We begin by showing the converse.
+\begin{proof} We begin by showing the forward direction.
 By way of contradiction, suppose that the extension is full, but there is a source $u$ and a cycle $\mu$ with no path from $u$ to $\mu$.
 Fix a vertex $v$ on $\mu$.
 By Lemma \ref{ideal_stable}, we may apply \cite[Proposition~3.7]{E22} (which follows from the results of \cite{KN06}) to conclude that the extension is purely large in the sense of \cite[Paragraphs~1 and~2]{EK01}.
 Furthermore, by \cite[Lemma 7]{EK01}, we have that every positive element in $C^*(E)\setminus I_H$ Cuntz dominates every positive element of $I_H$.
-In particular, we have $p_u \preceq p_v$, implying that $p_u \in \clo{C^*(E)p_vC^*(E)}$.
+Since $v$ lies on a cycle in $E$, $p_v \notin I_H$.
+Therefore, we have $p_u \preceq p_v$, implying that $p_u \in \clo{C^*(E)p_vC^*(E)}$.

 By Theorem~\ref{K_ideals}, the ideal generated by $p_v$ corresponds to the smallest saturated, hereditary subset $S \subset E^0$ containing $v$.
 The set $S$ can be defined explicitly as follows.
-Let $S_0 \subset E$ denote all vertices which admit a path to $v$ and note that $S_0$ is the smallest hereditary subset of $E$ containing $v$ and $u \notin S_0$.
+Let $S_0 \subset E$ denote the set of all vertices which admit a path to $v$.
+Note that $u \notin S_0$ and $S_0$ is the smallest hereditary subset of $E$ containing $v$.
 By \cite[Remark~4.11]{R05}, the smallest saturated subset of $E^0$ containing $S_0$ is hereditary and hence equals $S$.
 Since $u$ is a source and $u \notin S_0$, $E^0 \setminus \{u\}$ is a saturated set containing $S_0$, so $u \notin S$.
 We conclude that $p_v \in I_S$ and $p_u \notin I_S$.
 Thus $p_u$ is not in the ideal generated by $p_v$, which is a contradiction.